highcharts/node-export-server/README.md

 })();
 ```

-In order for everything to work as it is supposed to, the `setOptions` function must be called before running the `initExport` and any export-related function (`startExport`, `singleExport`, or `batchExport`) to correctly initialize all option values.
+In order for everything to work as it is supposed to, the `setOptions` function should be called before running the `initExport` and any export-related function (`startExport`, `singleExport`, or `batchExport`) to correctly initialize all option values.

+## Options Handling

+When starting a server or performing single or batch exports via the CLI, server's global options are initialized from the `defaultConfig` object located in `./lib/schemas/config.js`.
+These options are then extended with values from all other sources mentioned in the [Configuration](#configuration) section.

+For `Node.js Module` usage, the process differs slightly.
+Some API functions must be called manually.
+By default, global options are initialized solely from the `defaultConfig` object at the start, similar to the server and CLI scenarios.
+However, to include options from other sources (as outlined in the [Configuration](#configuration) section), you need to explicitly call the `setOptions()` function.
+If `setOptions()` is not used, the system will rely on the default values from the defaultConfig object.

+The `setOptions()` function allows you to either extend or copy global options.

+- `Extend`: Adds new options to the global configuration while keeping the original options intact.
+- `Copy`: Merges new options into a separate set, leaving global options unaffected.

+This flexibility is useful for deciding whether global options should remain unmodified during subsequent exports or be updated dynamically.
+In either case, new options from other sources are merged into the configuration, and the final options are returned for use in API functions.

+Functions such as `initExport()`, `singleExport()`, `batchExport()`, and `startExport()` accept partial options.
+Any missing values in these options will be automatically filled in using the default values from the defaultConfig object.

 ## CommonJS Support